PowerMeep/Minecraft-Modpack-Generator/README.md

   - [x] File Id
   - [x] Dependencies
   - [x] Modloader data
-- [ ] Scenarios should have priority over other layers
 - [ ] Rather than store mod info in memory, just store the name > id lookup.
   - [ ] Replace direct dict access with a method
   - [ ] Allow lookup of multiple ids